saigegit/SAIGE/README.md

 ### Installation Steps

-#### Step 1: Create directory and clone the SAIGE-DOE GitHub repository
+#### Step 1: Create directory and clone the SAIGE-GPU GitHub repository

 Create and activate a new Conda environment for SAIGE: